 Previously, the Ministry of Transport had already taken steps to protect facilities from UAVs by granting transport security personnel the right to suppress drone activities.
 A procedure for making decisions on such actions and a list of authorized officials have been approved.

 Special technical means for detecting and countering UAVs do not require lengthy certification procedures.
-However, only those means that are supplied to the Armed Forces of Russia or recommended by the Ministry of Defense may be used to suppress drone control signals.
+However, only those means that are supplied to the Armed Forces of Russia or recommended by the Ministry of Defense can be used to suppress drone control signals.

 Read more on the topic: